lemueldls/lemueld6200.github.io/_posts/2018-12-14-weekly-blog-reflection-13.md

 I am making the American Flag in WeScheme.
 My challenges were figuring out how to make this flag scalable, meaning I could change one value, and it would change the shape of the entire flag, as explained in the [pervious blog](/blog/2018/12/07/weekly-blog-reflection-12).

+# Questions:
+ - What funcitons do I use for certain positions of the shapes.

+# Challenges:
+ - I can't get the stars in the right place, or get the right shape.

+# Opportunities:
+ -

 ```scheme